AtomicTyler1/AmongUs-Tracker/README.md

 Go to the [releases page.](https://github.com/AtomicTyler1/AmongUs-Tracker/releases)

-If you already have BepInEx and React, then you can just download the `Journal-AmongUs.dll`.
+If you already have BepInEx, then you can just download the `Journal-AmongUs.dll`.
-Else Download the Journal-AmongUs.zip which contains BepInEx, Reactor and this mod.
+Else Download the Journal-AmongUs.zip which contains BepInEx and this mod.

-You can find the download to reactor [here](https://github.com/NuclearPowered/Reactor/releases)

 ## Versioning guide